Bruno Graf

 Bruno Graf (30 August 1953 – 15 May 2020) was a Swiss footballer who played in the 1970s and 1980s.
 He played as a defender.

 Football career

-Graf played most of his youth football by FC St. Gallen, with a short visit to FC Gossau, and advanced to the St. Gallen first team, who played in the Nationalliga A as an 18-year-old.
-During his first two seasons he played only three games and was therefore was loaned to Brühl St. Gallen in the second tier of Swiss football to obtain more playing experience.
+Graf played most of his youth football for FC St. Gallen, with a short visit to FC Gossau, and advanced to the St. Gallen first team, who played in the Nationalliga A as an 18-year-old.
+During his first two seasons, he played only three games and was therefore loaned to Brühl St. Gallen in the second tier of Swiss football to obtain more playing experience.

-Following his return to his club of origin, things did not work out as Graf wished and therefore a few years later, in 1977, he moved on to Young Fellows Zürich.
+Following his return to his club of origin, things did not work out as Graf wished, and therefore, a few years later, in 1977, he moved on to Young Fellows Zürich.
 But he could not help the Young Fellows from suffering relegation to the Nationalliga B that season.
 Thus, for the following season, Graf signed for Chiasso.
-Here he became a regular starter for the team and stayed for three seasons.
+Here, he became a regular starter for the team and stayed for three seasons.